 Initially the Belz Lecturers knew Belz personally.
 As the supply of prominent statisticians in this category diminished, the criterion for selecting the Belz Lecturer changed.
 The honour was usually given to a high-level statistician with some association with the University of Melbourne, such as a staff member or former student.
 Today, invitations to give the Belz Lecture are issued more broadly, but our relationship with the University of Melbourne has continued, with the Belz Lecture usually co-hosted with the University.

-The choice of Belz Lecturer is made by the current President of the Victorian Branch, after discussion with the Branch Council.
+The choice of Belz Lecturer is made by the current President of the Victorian and Tasmanian Branch, after discussion with the Branch Council.
 The main criteria are a good reputation as a speaker and an ability to provide insight on issues of concern to the wider statistical community.

 The Belz Lecture is not an academic seminar.
 It should appeal to a broad range of statisticians and be at a level accessible to all.
 A full list of titles of past Belz Lectures follows.